jfargus/jeoparty/README.md

 ## 6. Go to the game URL
-If the node server was enabled correctly, it should print out the URL of the game website and the session ID.
+If the node server was enabled correctly, it should print out the URL of the game website.
 Go to the given URL on your computer's browser.
 I strongly recommend using Google Chrome when playing, the graphics and text to speech functions run much more smoothly.